ionStici/product-list-with-cart/README.md

 - [Frontend Mentor](https://www.frontendmentor.io/) for providing the challenge.
 - The React community for their valuable resources and libraries.
 - The [Tailwind CSS](https://tailwindcss.com/) team for their excellent documentation and utility-first framework.
+- The [Framer Team](https://github.com/framer) for their easy-to-use open-source animation library.

 ## Contact